Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

-When compared to cars manufactured in the US, it can often be more expensive to insure foreign made vehicles.
-That’s because imported cars often use non-standard parts which need to be shipped from overseas at extra cost, manufacturers might lack service facilities in the US and imported cars are often modified or otherwise non-standard, which can further raise the price.
+When compared to cars made in the US, it can often be more expensive to insure foreign-made vehicles.
+Most imported cars use nonstandard parts that need to be shipped from overseas at extra cost, and specific manufacturers can be lacking service facilities particularly outside US city centers.
+Plus, imported cars are often modified or otherwise nonstandard, which can further raise the price.

 You’ll need to bear some of these costs, but there are ways to keep down costs: